Nantes Rugby XIII

 Nantes Rugby XIII are a French Rugby league club based in Nantes, Loire-Atlantique in the Pays de la Loire region.
-The club play in the Aquitaine regional League of the French National Division 2.
+In the 2023–24 season, the club played in the North Pool of the French National Division 3 & 4 and then Pool 1 of National Division 4.

 History

 Founded in 1936 as Bretagne Nantes XIII they were one of the earliest Rugby League clubs in France.
-The club's only finals appearance arrived in season 1963/64 in the old 2nd Division now called National Division 1 when they lost to SM Pia XIII.
-The club runs junior and ladies teams down to u7s.
+In the 1963–64 season, the club played in the final of the old 2nd Division, now called National Division 1, where they lost to SM Pia XIII.